neuroinfo-os/deep-bottleneck/docs/intro-2-ANN-Entropy.rst

 |

 Now it is easier to have an intuitive understanding of what each of perceptron parameters does.
 Weights help to give a more important factor, a heavier effect on the final decision.
 So for example, if the person is a huge fan of glorious fantasy movies with heavy CGI, we have to set **w**\ :sub:`1` \ a little bit higher.
 Or if she is open to discovering new talents over watching the same arrogant acting styles, we could lower down **w**\ :sub:`2` \ a bit.
 The bias role, however, is not as obvious as the weights.
 The simplest explanation is that bias shift the firing threshold of the perceptron or to be accurate the activation function.
 Suppose the intended person cares equally for the three elements of input and won’t watch a movie that fails to meet each one them.
 Then we have to set the bias so high that a high score in none of these three indices cannot make the perceptron fire, singly.
-Or if she probably would like Hobbit-kinds of movie, even though they do not fit in comedy genre, we can lower down the bias to the extent that having high scores, the Actors and the Budget could fire the perceptron together.
+Or if she probably would like Hobbit-kinds of movie, even though they do not fit in comedy genre, we can lower down the bias to the extent that having high scores, the *Actors* and the *Budget* could fire the perceptron together.
 You might think that we could do all these kind of arrangements solely using the weights.
-So let’S deal with this case in which all the input parameters are equal to zero.
+So let’s deal with this case in which all the input parameters are equal to zero.
 Without adding a bias term the output would be zero regardless of what we are taking in, and what we are willing to classify.

 **Hands On (2)**

 ::

   Assume we have two binary inputs, A and B, which could be either 0 or 1.
 What we want is to design a perceptron that takes A and B and behaves like a NOR gate; that is the perceptron output will be 1 if and only if both A and B are 0, otherwise the output will be 0.

   It is not always guaranteed for all problems, but in this case, we could do the design in too many different ways, with a wide variety of values as weights and the bias.
 One possible valid combination of the parameters is: wA = -2, wB = -1, and the bias = 1.
 We can check the results:

 .. image:: https://user-images.githubusercontent.com/27868570/46581680-1e010800-ca3d-11e8-8c83-945878afe6bd.png

 ::

   Another valid set of parameters would be: wA = -0.5, wB = -0.5, and .4 for the bias.
 You can think of many more sets of valid parameters yourself.

   Now try designing this perceptron without adding bias.